adamjamesreid/FunJaccR/README.md

 ## Understanding the output

-The `funjacc()` function returns a list of two tables 'annotation' and 'network'.
+The `funjacc()` function returns a list with two tables 'annotation' and 'network'.

 The `funjacc_res$annotation` table has term ids as row names, along with the following named columns: